Jruuuu/dad-tired-book-club/README.md

 3. How do you model grace and forgiveness in your home?
 4. What heart issues has fatherhood exposed that you need to address?

-**Action Step:** Practice confession and forgiveness with your family this week. 🤝
+**Action Step:** Practice confession and forgiveness with your family this session. 🤝

 ---

-### Week 5: Part 3 - "The Kingdom of God Through You" (Chapters 9-10) 🚀
+### Session 5: Part 3 - "The Kingdom of God Through You" (Chapters 9-10) 🚀
 **Theme:** Being God's instrument in your family
 **Daily Reading:** 15-20 pages 📄